 CRA is responsible for screening all volunteers for the protection of students, including fingerprinting and criminal background checks for those on site when students are present.
 Registered sex offenders under Penal Code section 290 may not serve as volunteers on campus or anywhere or at anytime students are present.
 Volunteers working on campus or when students are present who will be unsupervised by certificated personnel at any time must submit to a criminal background check pursuant to Education Code 45125.

-CURRICULUM & EDUCATION PROGRAM EVALUATION TEAM

-CRA has established a Curriculum and Educational Program Evaluation Team composed of the Executive Director of Education and not fewer than three teachers and parents, all of whom have the annual responsibility to advise the Board on curriculum/textbook adoption, changes to instructional methodologies and practices, curriculum implementation, professional development needs, inclusion of paraprofessionals, academic goals, assessment, student performance benchmarks and other curriculum and instruction-related items requested by the Board of Directors.
-This work is performed in conjunction with an annual review of student assessment data and analysis of its implications for instruction.
-This team reports to the Board annually and more frequently as determined by the Board.

 AMENDMENTS